stephdalex/Portfolio/README.md

 # Portfolio
-A collection of Data Science Projects from UCI
+A collection of Data Science projects from UCI